 Instead, connect with the company or entity how you would’ve if you hadn’t gotten the email.
-Call the number you already have saved, or manually visit their website (irs.gov, outlook.com, etc.).
+Try a multi-layered security approach and call the number you already have saved, or manually visit their website (irs.gov, outlook.com, etc.).

 Here’s why this works: if the company really, truly has some kind of issue they need to discuss with you, they’ll know.
 It’ll be flagged in the system when you call in, or you’ll see a message in your account when you log in.